bobbingwide/oik/readme.txt

 10. oik options - Buttons

 == Upgrade Notice ==
+= 3.3.1 =
+Upgrade for improved sanitization of oik options.
+Upgrade for improvements to [bw_follow_me], used by oik-blocks.
+Note: [bw_follow_me] will no longer display an icon for GooglePlus.

 = 3.3.0 =
 Upgrade for a fix to the [paypal] shortcode.